o3de/o3de.org/content/docs/tools-ui/component-library/uidev-tree-view-component.md

 Follow these guidelines as you design your UI with tree views:

-1. When the tree hierarchy is anticipated to be deep, such as a tree view used in file directories, it is suggested to add a file path to help users know where they are in the path\.
+1. When the tree hierarchy is anticipated to be deep, such as a tree view used in file directories, it is suggested to add a file path to help users know where they are in the path.

 ## Basic tree view<a name="tree-view-basic"></a>

 ![\[component tree view basic\]](/images/tools-ui/component-tree-view-basic.png)

-Create a simple tree view, with support for showing branch lines\.
+Create a simple tree view, with support for showing branch lines.

-For a working example of a tree view, using the model shown in the preceding image, view the **Tree View** page in the [O3DE Qt control gallery tool](/docs/tools-ui/uidev-control-gallery/), then examine the source code for that page found in your O3DE dev directory: `Code\Framework\AzQtComponents\AzQtComponents\Gallery\TreeViewPage.cpp`\.
+For a working example of a tree view, using the model shown in the preceding image, view the **Tree View** page in the [O3DE Qt control gallery tool](/docs/tools-ui/uidev-control-gallery/), then examine the source code for that page found in your O3DE dev directory: `Code\Framework\AzQtComponents\AzQtComponents\Gallery\TreeViewPage.cpp`.

  **Example**